 When searching various indexes such as PubMed, CINAHL, Scopus, PsycInfo, etc., you’ll see buttons that say “Find It!”
 Usually these buttons appear by the citations in a results list.
 PubMed places these buttons next to the article’s abstract.
 Clicking “Find It!” should link you to the full text within the Library’s collection.

-If the “Find It!” tool doesn’t direct you to the full text, a pop-up screen appears linking you to other options.
-The pop-up (or “Link Resolver” form) appears when:
+If the “Find It!” tool can’t direct you to the full text, a pop-up screen appears, linking to other access options.
+This “Link Resolver” form appears when:

-a) more than one access point is available
+A) You have the choice of more than one access point

-If you see This article is not available directly from TMC Library, you may want to click “Refine/Change Citation” and check that each field contains only data appropriate to that field.
-(For example, volume numbers sometimes transfer to the Title field.)
-After editing the data, click “Look Up.”
-If the data looks correct but you are not receiving any results, you may order a copy of the article from Document Delivery Service/Interlibrary Loan (DDS/ILL), providing that the library has it in print format.
+If you see This article is not available directly from TMC Library, you may want to click “Refine/Change Citation” to verify that each field contains only the appropriate data.
+(For example, volume numbers sometimes land in the Title field.)
+If you edit the form data, click “Look Up,” and still don’t get access, order a copy from Document Delivery Service/Interlibrary Loan (DDS/ILL.)